General Registration Policies

 - 1,2,3 = three-quarter sequence

 The number of units for which a student is registered determines if a student is in full-time status.
 Most courses carry one unit.
-Students are considered to be full-time if they are registered for three to four units of credit.
+Students are considered to be full-time if they are registered for at least three units of credit.

-Some registrations (499 Independent Study or Projects, and 590 Research courses, for example) allow the student to register for anywhere from one to four units for the course.
+Some registrations (e.g., 499 Independent Study or Projects and 590 Research courses) allow the student to register for anywhere from one to four units for the course.
 By registering for such courses for a total of three to four units, it is possible for a student to take only one or two courses and still be considered full-time.

-General courses of The Graduate School are designated TGS.
-These TGS General Registrations are not graded and do not count toward the accumulation of quarters of residency required for a degree.
+General courses of The Graduate School are designated with a subject code, "TGS."
+These TGS General Registrations are not graded and do not carry academic credit.

-Available to students who completed the program coursework and are continuing in their degree program (writing a thesis or dissertation and/or performing research required for the degree), but not receiving University or external funding.
-TGS 512 is a full time registration intended for students who are continuing to work in a full-time capacity toward degree completion.
+Available to students who have completed the program coursework and are continuing in their degree program (writing a thesis or dissertation and/or performing research required for the degree), but not receiving funding.
+TGS 512-0 Continuous Registration is a full time registration intended for students who are continuing to work in a full-time capacity toward degree completion.

 - Continuation of the student's Net ID and email account